bineru-alwis/CSE5010-Data-Structures-and-Algorithms/lectures/session-02/session2-notes.md

 - Peek − get the element at front of the queue.
 - isFull − check if queue is full.
 - isEmpty − check if queue is empty.

+---
+## Sorting Algorithms
+Sorting refers to arranging data in a particular format.
+Sorting algorithm specifies the way to arrange data in a particular order.
+Most common orders are numerical or lexicographical order.
+### Bubble Sort
+Bubble sort is a simple sorting algorithm.
+This sorting algorithm is comparison based algorithm in which each pair of adjacent elements is compared and elements are swapped if they are not in order.
+This algorithm is not suitable for large data sets as its average and worst case complexity are of O(n2) where n are no. of items
+Usage Limitations
+- Inefficient for large datasets (Time complexity: O(n²))
+- Involves many swap operations, increasing memory write overhead
+- Not suitable for real-time or performance-critical systems

+### Selection Sort
+### Insertion Sort
+### Merge Sort